DeepaliScripts/CoinGecko-API-Testing-Report/README.md

 **Prerequisites**

-Postman or similar tool for API testing.
+Postman or similar tool for API response check.
-JMeter for performance testing.
+JMeter for performance check.

 **Basic understanding of API testing methodologies and security concepts.**